PDrago55/wksp-module-2-js-2-fundamentals/lecture-6-string-methods.md

 let yodaSpeak = "Fear is the path to the dark side.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.";

 ```
+let yodaSpeak = "Fear is the path to the dark side.
+Fear leads to anger.
+Anger leads to hate.
+Hate leads to suffering.";

+yodaSpeak.indexOf("anger")

 _Why would JavaScript decide to return `-1` instead of some other value? like `0`?_

+since it doesn't exists according to Javascript, it will return -1 instead of anything else.
+It is basically saying FALSE.
 ---

 ## More String Methods here...